 I planned a second shopping trip and invited family members and friends that I wasn’t anticipating strong opinions from who would have just been along for the ride and enjoyed it.
 Even so, we got lucky on the first trip.
 I valued my Mom’s opinion and advice I didn’t necessarily need anyone else’s.
 So if you are looking for a painless shopping experience and feel pressure to invite people that would put unwanted pressure and opinions on you, give yourself permission to shop alone or with a select few.

 Bridesmaid dresses can be fun.
 I wanted my bridesmaids to wear something they all felt great in and would want to wear again on another occasion so that’s what we went for.
-Different styles, different shades within three colors, different hair styles.
-They all looked stunning and I sincerely hope they all felt that way.
+Different styles, different shades within the color scheme, different hair styles, etc. They all looked stunning and I sincerely hope they all felt that way.

 Back to planning.
-Do not worry about stupid things you can’t control, like weather, or someone running late or getting sick.
-Watch the forecast, have a backup plan, trust that people are taking care of themselves and their responsibilities, surrender to what you can’t control before it makes you crazy, and relax.
+Do not worry about stupid things you can’t control, like weather, someone running late or getting sick.
+Watch the forecast, have a backup plan, trust that people are taking care of themselves and their responsibilities, surrender to what you can’t control and relax.

 Also, don’t have stupid superficial regrets like not curling your hair tighter so it would last longer.
-My hair fell a little bit, big deal.
+My hair fell a bit, so what?
 I did my own hair and makeup, not because I’m good at it but because I have trust issues, and I wanted to look like myself.
 I would strongly advise that you have hair and makeup trials done if you are having a professional do your hair and makeup.
-And if you’re doing your own, do your own trial to make sure you can.
+And if you’re doing your own, do your own trial to make sure you can handle it.

 I highly recommend finding someone who is good at planning and coordinating the day of, especially if you have no idea what you want or how to make it happen.
 I wasn’t aiming to impress anyone, and you shouldn’t be either.
 I wanted the venue to be beautiful but minimally decorated in a natural setting with sort of an elegant antique style, nothing too complicated or too trendy and a timeless vibe.